Don’t go in blind!

 The gaps in between blinds allow sound to pass through easily, and on windy days, can cause quite a racket – not really recommended if you’re looking for sound control.

-Instead, we recommend heavyweight curtains, specifically The Curtain Boutique’s triple-layer blackout option that insulates and absorbs sound!
+Instead, we recommend heavyweight curtains, specifically END Curtain's night curtain collection that insulates and absorbs sound!